 SummaryRead this paper if you claim to be an evidence-based investor.
 We’ve only hit the wavetops on the results and there are many more goodies inside (Lu Zhang mentioned that the paper took 3 years to create!).
 Many of the products and investments you currently hold may be reliant on funky studies.
 These strategies often use metrics that can’t be replicated.
 We also really like the summary of the paper.
 Here is a snippet:

-In other words, understand how and why the person on the other side of the trading table is giving you extra return.
+Finally, we emphasize that theories should be developed on the economic foundation of first principles, before doing the empirical work, to guard against HARKing (hypothesizing after the results are known) (Kerr 1998).In other words, understand how and why the person on the other side of the trading table is giving you extra return.
 If you don’t know what risk you are buying and/or the edge you have, you shouldn’t be playing at the table.

 - Hou, Xue, and Zhang